Zodiac0x0/Troy/README.md

 ✔️ **Path Traversal Attacks**
 ✔️ **Cross Site Scripting (XSS)**

-Originally developed by **Ebrahim Hegazy**, this tool was written when he started learning Python.
+this tool was written when i started learning Python.
 Now, it has been **updated to support Python 3**, featuring improved payloads and security mechanisms.

 ---